 We make our campers a deal: "If you take some responsibility, we'll give you some independence."
 Campers who do well at Longacre love that deal.
 They are making decisions, making mistakes (it's ok), and developing new skills as they go.
 They are being inclusive of others, receiving feedback from their friends, and reflecting on their growth experience.

-Returning campers are eligible for the Leadership Project—the pinnacle of the Longacre experience.
+Returning campers are eligible for the Leadership Project — the pinnacle of the Longacre experience.
 The Leadership Project runs during the leadership camp for teens.
-It's invitation-only for campers 15 and older who have demonstrated an interest in leadership.
-These "leadership kids" arrive early for training.
-Then we put them in leadership positions and give them lots of feedback.
+It's invitation-only for campers 15+ who have demonstrated a capacity for leadership.
+We put them in leadership positions and then give them tons of support.
 These are the campers setting the example for your child.

 Our campers are developing skills they can use in the real world — and this includes technology.
 Given the ever increasing use of technology in our society, it should not come as a surprise when children grow attached to devices that are as all-consuming as smartphones.
 At Longacre, we want to help our campers develop a sense of balance with their devices, so they can better manage their behavior.
 That is why, with strict limitations, we allow devices at our camp.

 Our mission is simple: to offer a multi-year growth experience, with a focus on communication.
 Our results, however, are not so simple.
 Here we present three ways of looking at our results.